poetry.us.com

 who now scrawls his initials into concrete slabs.

-In a hundred years, no one will remember a word, or gesture,
+In a hundred years, no one will remember a word, or a gesture,

 or a moment of this, though perhaps with good fortune, in this room